 This month’s Trajectory Trends Breakfast turned its gaze on intergenerational conflict – a term used to describe a societal phenomenon in which there is “collective tension, strain, and antagonism between older and younger generations over what constitutes the fair distribution of public resources across age groups.”

 The topic has received a lot of attention – particularly since 2010 and the release of David Willetts’ The Pinch and Ed Howker & Shiv Malik’s Jilted Generation – some helpful, some less so.
-Our aim was to parse these narrative strands in order to establish the extent to which our society faces a crisis intergenerational conflict.
+Our aim was to parse these narrative strands in order to establish the extent to which our society faces a crisis in intergenerational conflict.

 In analysing the narratives surrounding intergenerational conflict, perhaps our most important finding was the identification of a conflation of collective generational consciousness and basic cohort effects.